biolab/orange2/docs/reference/rst/Orange.classification.rst

 Classification (``classification``)
 ###################################

+Induction of models in Orange is implemented through a two-class schema:
-All Orange prediction models for classification consist of two parts, a learner and a classifier.
-A learner is constructed with all parameters that will be used for learning.
-When learner is called with a data table, a model is fitted to the data and returned in the form of a Classifier, which is then used for predicting the dependent variable(s) of new instances.
+"learners" are classes that induce models, and classifiers represent trained models.
+The learner holds the parameters that are used for fitting the model.
+When learner is called with a data table, it fits a model and returns an instance of classifier.
+Classifiers can be subsequently used to predict dependent values for new data instances.

 .. literalinclude:: code/bayes-run.py
    :lines: 7-